Hosting and bandwidth provided by MacHost.

 64 MB* 80 GB, 160 GB

-Details: *No official information regarding the amount of onboard RAM for skip protection is available, but as the previous 80 GB model had 64 MB of memory, these models likely have at least 64 MB of memory, if not 128 MB.
-When additional information is available, this will be updated.
+Details: *No official information regarding the amount of onboard RAM for skip protection is available, but as the previous 80 GB model had 64 MB of memory, these models are believed to have at least 64 MB of memory, if not 128 MB.

 20,000 or 40,000 25,000